 Publishing for pleasure as a hobby, or as an experiment, can be very fulfilling.
 But it rarely produces a reliable income.

-The second form of self-publishing is to publish a book with the expectation of making a lot of sales, and money.
+The second form of self-publishing is to publish with the expectation of making a lot of sales and money.

 Such a goal needs investment in both time and money.
-You have to develop a placement and marketing strategy to have any chance of success.
+You have to develop a placement and marketing strategy in your genre to have any chance of success.

-In other words, how many people are there out there that will buy my new book?
+In other words, how many readers are there that will be interested in reading my type of books?

-What percentage of that market do I need to get a return on investment?
+What percentage of that market do I need to get a return on my investment?

-What are the great titles in the same niche genre and what makes them so attractive to book buyers?
-How do I set the price to be competitive?
+What are the great titles in the same niche genre, and what makes them so attractive to book buyers?

 Where can I find this information?
 How can I produce a book that will compete with other booksellers in the market?